-Let’s discuss the Seymour Duncan SM3 wiring and how you can install this miniature humbucker in your guitar.
+Let’s discuss the Seymour Duncan SM3 wiring and how you can install this miniature humbucker into your guitar.
 The SM3 features two overwound coils with a high carbon steel blade in each.
-The steel blades help provide a more even output during string bends, and it eliminates misalignment.
-It uses an Alnico 5 bar magnet for extra strength and warmth.
+The steel blades help provide a more even output during string bends, and they eliminate misalignment.
+The SM3 uses an Alnico 5 bar magnet for extra strength and warmth.

 Luckily, we know the Seymour Duncan wiring code, and it’s as follows.

 This wiring code is represented in Example 1.

 Once you know the wiring code of your pickup, installation is very easy.
 You only need to solder the Hot wire to your switch or volume control and the Ground wire to the back of the volume pot.
 You can see, in Example 2, what the wiring looks like.

 Many popular guitarists use the Seymour Duncan SM3, including Paul Stanley of the rock band Kiss and Al Schnier of Moe.
 These pickups sound great when playing heavy metal and provide enough balance and clarity to be useful for clean guitar parts as well.
 You can use them in any solid body routed to fit them.
 These pickups also sound good in hollow and semi-hollow body guitars.

 Changing the pickups in your guitar can be a great way to improve your tone, and the Seymour Duncan SM3 mini-humbucker will not let you down.
 Completing this wiring is quite straightforward, and you can complete it in a few minutes with only a soldering iron and a screwdriver.
 Changing your pickups is a great way to begin learning the craft of modifying your guitar.